 by Mike Ratliff

-Now the birth of Jesus Christ took place in this way.
-When his mother Mary had been betrothed to Joseph, before they came together she was found to be with child from the Holy Spirit.
-And her husband Joseph, being a just man and unwilling to put her to shame, resolved to divorce her quietly.
-But as he considered these things, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit.
-She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”
-(Matthew 1:18-21 ESV)
+18 Now the birth of Jesus Christ was as follows: when His mother Mary had been betrothed to Joseph, before they came together she was found to be with child by the Holy Spirit.
+19 And Joseph her husband, being a righteous man and not wanting to disgrace her, planned to send her away secretly.
+20 But when he had considered this, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not be afraid to take Mary as your wife; for the Child who has been conceived in her is of the Holy Spirit.
+21 She will bear a Son; and you shall call His name Jesus, for He will save His people from their sins.”
+Matthew 1:18-21 (NASB)

 Most believers have the wrong idea about sin.
 They have no problem assigning the title of “sinner” to a murderer or drunkard, et cetera, but those of us who are respectable citizens, what about us?
 Most of us would probably think that sin has not very much to do with us, at least not like those criminals we see on the News or read about in the Newspapers.
 However, the word ἁμαρτία does away with that hypocrisy because it brings us face to face with what sin really is.
 It is the failure to be what we ought to be and could be.
 The misconception is that sin is something we do, when it is actually something we do not do.
 What is it that we do not do that makes us sinners?

 We do not measure up to God’s standard of holiness.
 God is holy, perfect, absolutely pure; but our sin of not measuring up to that standard makes us unrighteous and not fit to even be in His presence based upon our own standing.
 All the sins we do are the result of what we do not do.
 On our best days, we still fall far short of the glory of God!